 Some women experience thinner hair during pregnancy, with more of their hair falling out.
-This is due to a decrease in oestrogen, which may happen as a result of stopping the oral contraceptive pill or a hormonal imbalance during pregnancy.
+This is due to a decrease in estrogen, which may happen as a result of stopping the oral contraceptive pill or a hormonal imbalance during pregnancy.

-But the thing is, hair loss is usually nothing to worry about.
-Your hair will return to normal by after a while.
-However, if you feel your hair loss is too much or your hair growth hasn't returned back to normal, talk to your doctor for advice.
+If you feel your hair loss is too much or your hair growth hasn't returned back to normal, talk to your doctor for advice.

 A glucose screening test is a routine pregnancy test that checks for gestational diabetes.
 It checks for higher-than-normal levels of glucose, more commonly known as blood sugar.
 Having higher-than-normal levels of glucose could mean you are at risk for developing gestational diabetes.

 It is always good to ensure you have the right nutritional support during your pregnancy journey.
 According to Malaysia’s Recommended Nutrient Intake (RNI), 2017, pregnant mums require sufficient dose of calcium, folic acid, vitamin D and iron, amongst other macro & micronutrients.
 Getting the right nutrient combination helps minimise some of the potential problems you may face.
-Choose a nutritional supplement that’s high in calcium and low in GI (Glycemic Index) value such as Frisomum Gold to be your nutrition partner.
+Choose a nutritional supplement that’s high in calcium and low in GI (Glycemic Index) value such as Frisomum® Gold to be your nutrition partner.

-Frisomum Gold, in support of healthy, happy pregnancy journeys.
+Frisomum® Gold, in support of healthy, happy pregnancy journeys.